YaszMoon/DF-Capstone/README.md

 ## Data

 It was difficult to find a data set with information that I wanted and so I keyed this in manually.
 I took the list of cities in England from the National Statistics website and paired this with names, decriptions and ratings of 9 attractions.
 Attraction data was taken from the Google Travel website.
-Ultimately I only used the names an descriptions in the model as the ratings were not useful.
+Ultimately I only used the names and descriptions in the model as the other columns of data had a few problems.

+### Issues with the data

+- Some attractions did not have any ratings or reviews and it did not seem right to impute these
+- The majority of the ratings were over 4 stars.
+For a simple recommendation engine, it was asier to not use these rather than find a way to incorporate them
+- The tags were almost exactly the same for every city.
+There were 9 blanks and without knowing exactly how the tags were designated, I could not impute these.

+## Preprocessing

+### Original

+Two vital columns were created.

+### Updated

+stopwrds
+TextBlob
+na and ' '

 ## Model